Real life episode: Product review :: ScrumDesk – scrum project management tool

-It is challenging, in an enterprise environment, to demonstrate product to be really done.
+It is challenging, in an enterprise environment, to demonstrate the product to be really done.
 And if you are in Business to Business to Customers (B2B2C), it is even harder.

-Review went well and all stories were accepted without any surprises.
+Sprint review went well and all stories were accepted without any surprises.

 Surprises came later.

-Our coaches were asked by senior manager why slide-show was not a part of the review anymore.
+Our coaches were asked by senior manager why slideshow was not a part of the review anymore.
 They were surprised as they were used to see only presentations and then present it to customers.

 Developers develop products, not write powerpoints.